-Bone broth is also pretty epic because it’s good for just about everything in your body, including your gut.
+Bone broth is also pretty helpful because it’s good for just about everything in your body, including your gut.

-Time and time again our gut has been referenced as “our second brain”.
-If your second brain is out of whack, then the rest of your body is out of whack.
+Time and time again the gut has been referenced as “your second brain.”
+If your second brain is out of whack, then the rest of your body is too[*].

 Kale.
-We all love it but is it more than just a trend?
-Oh yes.
-Kale lives up to its hype for sure.
+Many people love it, but is it more than just a trend?
+Oh, yes.
+Kale lives up to its hype for sure[*].

 It contains glucosinolates which are broken down into metabolites during the digestion process.
 Your body already naturally produces metabolites to help regulate your metabolism.
-But it also promotes enzymatic reactions, such as detoxification!
-You might be thinking shut the kale up, but it’s true.
+But it also promotes enzymatic reactions, such as detoxification.

 #3.
 Helps Maintain Heart Health

-Some seem to forget about the low carb, keto option that is the radish; however, it’s time for them to shine.
+Some seem to forget about the low-carb, keto option that is the radish.
+However, it’s time for these root veggies to shine.

-When this takes place, you’re simultaneously reducing inflammation and the risk of cardiometabolic disease.
+When this takes place, you could be simultaneously reducing inflammation and the risk of cardiometabolic disease[*].

 Consuming healthy saturated fats like chicken also improves cholesterol levels.
-By doing so it reduces the risk of cardiovascular disease.
+By doing so, it may reduce the risk of cardiovascular disease[*].